meiti-x/Dashlib.css/README.md

 #### Responsive

-Dasherry provides a number of responsive classes. they have suffixes that represent the breakpoint from which they come to effect.
+Dashlib provides a number of responsive classes. they have suffixes that represent the breakpoint from which they come to effect.

 | EXAMPLES                                 | DESCRIPTION                                  |
 | ---------------------------------------- | -------------------------------------------- |